abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Finally, if can just gather a bunch of random morphisms, one for each object, that fit the criteria, we get what I would call a "perfectly unnatural transformation" (but this is my terminology).

 However, it is next to impossible to define a non-natural transformation without resorting to randomness.
+And so, if we want the functions to be pure, there is no way specify such "perfecly unnatural transformation" for categories that are infinite.
+And even transformations on finite categories, or the "semi-natural" transformations which we described above (the ones that include a single condition for a single value or type) are always possible to specify e.g. you can do it in Typescript, but not in Haskell.

 To see why, let's see what the type of a natural transformation is.

 $$forall\ a.\ F a \to G a$$

 The key is that the definition should be valid *for all* types a.
 For this reason, there is no way for us to specify a different arrows for different types, without resorting to type downcasting (which is not permitted in languages like Haskell).